 How the Class Made Me Feel

 The class started in Shavasana which was perfect.
-It allowed me to focus on why I was there and what I wanted to get out of the session.
+I was able to focus on why I was there and what the session could offer.
 I was worried the class would be too advanced but I was able to move and position myself accordingly.
-The instructor, Ustat was incredible and always brought attention to our breathing and the small movements of our bodies.
+The instructor, Ustat was incredible and always brought attention to our breathing and small movements of our bodies.
 Her tone and voice were so relaxing and it was all exactly what I needed.
 Then somewhere shortly after we found ourselves in tree pose, I became incredibly aware of my emotions.

 It could have been how the wind was brushing my skin ever so softly, or how the evening sun was reflecting off the tree branches on the cliff above, or Ustat’s voice as she guided our thoughts.
-As I stood there, I caught myself catching my breath and not because I was exhausting myself physically, but because I felt overwhelmed in that moment but in the best kind of way.
+Standing there, I caught myself catching my breath.
+Not because I was exhausting myself physically, but because I felt overwhelmed in that moment but in the best kind of way.
 I felt a sense of calmness come over my body which isn’t something I’ve felt in months.
 As she went on to speak to us, tears began running down my face.
 I couldn’t stop them and they just kept coming.
 Quickly so that no one could see, I wiped my face and returned my hands to my stomach and heart.

 Catching my breath again, I tried to figure out where these emotions were coming from but all I could feel was a sense of calmness.
 Overwhelmed by the feeling, I opened my eyes to focus on the tress above us and the birds flying by.
 It almost seemed like a movie scene.
 Something you watch rather than experience.
 I’ve never felt something like that – so much emotion coming to my forefront and catching me off guard.
 Slowly though I was able to bring myself back and focus on the class again.

 Nearing the end of the session, I felt incredible.
-I don’t know what it was that I needed from being there but after the class I realized just going was exactly what I needed.
+Whatever I worked out during that sessions is exactly what I needed.

 These last few months, and even weeks have been fairly tough.
 So much unknown, so much uncertain, and just so much wrong in so many different regards.
 My heart needed to catch up to all that’s happening and has happened around me.